krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 	$ sudo rm /etc/nginx/sites-available/default
 	$ vim /etc/nginx/sites-available/flaskpp

-> Fir cent-os , you might have ro create two folders in /etc/nginx and make changes to nginx.conf.
+> For cent-os , you might have to create two folders in /etc/nginx and make changes to nginx.conf.
 [More info here](https://stackoverflow.com/questions/17413526/nginx-missing-sites-available-directory)

 Replace file content with